 Then we head back to Carrick-on-Shannon.
 The rest of the day is yours to explore.

-In the morning you have a chance to take a lovely stroll through the hotel grounds.
-We then head to the heritage town of Kells and the famous monastic site where the Book of Kells was created.
+In the morning, we head to the heritage town of Kells and the famous monastic site where the Book of Kells was created.
 This phenomenal ancient treasure exhibits the height of medieval design and craftsmanship.
 You have time to take a leisurely lunch amongst the historic sites of St Columba’s Church and the traditional High Crosses.